1899 Yakutat Bay earthquakes: Eyewitness accounts

 The most dramatic accounts came from a group of prospectors whose camp was close to a glacial stream about a mile SE of the ice cliff of Hubbard Glacier.
 After the initial shock on the morning of September 10, they rigged up a seismograph using dangling knives, and counted 52 shocks before the most powerful shock occurred at noon.
 This was strong enough that the men could not stand, and some of them avoided being thrown about by holding on to the tent pole.
 The shock lasted several minutes, with the ground shaking like the swell of the sea.
 There was a lake above the camp, which burst its bank due to the shock, and deluged the site of the camp with water and debris.
 Shortly after this a wave of water 20 feet high came in from the sea.
-One can imagine the men running for their lives while not knowing which way to turn, but all escaped to the higher ground, though losing most of their provisions.
+All escaped to the higher ground, though losing most of their provisions.
 After things had calmed down they returned to the campsite to find that one of their boats had survived intact.
 The next morning they found an empty damaged native canoe that they were able to repair, and with the two boats were able to make their way to the small settlement of Yakutat.
 This took several days, as they had to make their way through a mass of floating ice.
 When they reached Yakutat they found the place empty, and the whole village camped out on the hill behind the village.